-- B. Length of Service.
-Candidates must have at least five years of cumulative service in the NSHE by the date of nomination in order to be considered for the award. - C. Composition of the NSHE Selection Committee for the university/state college award: - i.
-Vice Chancellor for Academic and Student Affairs to act as non-voting chairman; - ii.
-Three members from the Academic Affairs Council; and - iii.
-One creative artist from UNR, UNLV and NSC. - D. Composition of the NSHE Selection Committee for the community college award: - i.
-Vice Chancellor for Academic and Student Affairs to act as non-voting chairman; - ii.
-Four members from the Academic Affairs Council; and - iii.
+B. Length of Service.
+Candidates must have at least five years of cumulative service in the NSHE by the date of nomination in order to be considered for the award.

+- C. Composition of the NSHE Selection Committee for the university/state college award: - i.
+Vice Chancellor for Academic and Student Affairs or designee to act as non-voting chair; - ii.
+One Academic Affairs Council member or their designee from each UNR, UNLV and NSU; and - iii.
+One creative artist from each UNR, UNLV and NSU. - D. Composition of the NSHE Selection Committee for the community college award: - i.
+Vice Chancellor for Academic and Student Affairs or designee to act as non-voting chair; - ii.
+One Academic Affairs Council member or their designee from each community college; and - iii.
 One creative artist from each community college. - E. Committee Review.
-The Committee may elect to utilize an external entity as part of its evaluation of nominees.

-- F. Final Approval.
-The recommendation of the selection committee shall be presented to the Academic, Research and Student Affairs Committee for final approval. - G. Award Amount: \$5,000
+The Committee may elect to utilize an external entity as part of its evaluation of nominees. - F. Final Approval.
+The results of the selection committee review shall be presented to the Academic, Research and Student Affairs Committee for recommendation to the full Board for final approval. - G. Award Amount: \$5,000